Sander Loones

+Sander Loones (born 26 January 1979 in Veurne) is a Belgian politician.

+Career

-Sander Loones (born 26 January 1979 in Veurne) is a Belgian politician who was the Belgian Minister of Defence from 12 November 2018 to 8 December 2018.From 2014 to 2018, he was a Member of the European Parliament (MEP) for the New Flemish Alliance (N-VA) - the Belgian delegation to the European Conservatives and Reformists Group.
+From 2014 to 2018, he was a Member of the European Parliament (MEP) for the New Flemish Alliance (N-VA) - the Belgian delegation to the European Conservatives and Reformists Group.
 He was Vice Chair of the European Parliament Committee on Economic and Monetary Affairs from 8 January 2015.
+He was the Belgian Minister of Defence from 12 November 2018 to 8 December 2018.
 On 12 November 2018, he succeeded Steven Vandeput as Minister of Defence.